 Q2: Do you know of any jobs/work for which people have to stay away from their families for many months?
 Look for examples from this book and write.

-Answer: Yes, due to job or work people have to stay away from their families for many months.
-They are jobs in military force, students who study in boarding schools, people who work in navy and people who do business.
+Answer: Yes, due to job or work, people have to stay away from their families for many months.
+They include jobs in military force, people who work in the navy and people who do business.
+It also includes students who study in boarding schools.

 Q3: What are the similarities and differences in the lives of different kinds of farmers?